 By Gregory L. Tracy

-Gregory L. Tracy is managing editor of The Pilot, the newspaper of the archdiocese of Boston.
+Gregory L. Tracy, managing editor of The Pilot, the newspaper of the Archdiocese of Boston, is writing from Rome.